washedfs/wapmux/README.md

 ## Usage

+First, setup `config.ini`.
+If you don't know how, [read this please](https://muxtools.vodes.pw/muxtools/main/#muxtools.main.Setup).

-`main.py` should be good enough for most use cases.
-Just make sure to modify the values for each show/episode.
+After that, `main.py` should be good enough for most basic use cases.
+Just make sure to modify the values in the script for each show/episode.
 To run:
 ```
 python main.py
 ```